The CLI is designed for automation and scripting (CI/CD pipelines, batch processing,

 mux server

-Start the HTTP/WebSocket server for remote access (e.g., from mobile devices):
+Start the HTTP/WebSocket server for remote access (for example, from a phone or another machine):

---host <host>- Host to bind to (default:localhost)--port <port>- Port to bind to (default:3000)--auth-token <token>- Optional bearer token for authentication--add-project <path>- Add and open project at the specified path
+--host <host>- Host/interface to bind to (default:localhost)--port <port>- Port to bind to (default:3000)--auth-token <token>- Bearer token for HTTP/WS auth--no-auth- Disable authentication entirely--print-auth-token- Always print the auth token on startup--allow-http-origin- Accept HTTPS browser origins when a TLS-terminating proxy forwardsX-Forwarded-Proto=http--ssh-host <host>- SSH hostname/alias used for editor deep links in browser mode--add-project <path>- Add and open project at the specified path

 mux desktop